medined/silver-argint/docs/deploy-cert-manager.md

 ### Deploy Echo Application

-The echo serivce being deployed here just returns "silverargint" as a text response.
+The echo service being deployed here just returns "silverargint" as a text response.
 Its simplicity makes it a great for this kind of preliminary exploration.

 * Create a dummy echo server which is a small web server that returns a text message.
 This is called an application because it has both a service and a deployment.